 Terminology: Landraces generally refer to strains that were never systematically farmed or bred, essentially meaning they develop their own characteristics as a sub-type or ‘strain’

-Different Outdoor Cannabis Seeds South Africa is famous for
+Different Outdoor Cannabis Seeds South Africa is Famous For

 Here’s a more in-depth look at the different strains commonly grown outdoors in South Africa.
 These strains will grow easily in most outdoor spaces around the country with just a little good soil and water.
 They’re great starter strains if you’re looking to try your hand at growing, however, the timelines, yields, and effects of the strains all vary quite a bit.

 Terminology: Cannabis has three subspecies – Sativa, Indica and Ruderalis.
-Sativas grow thin and tall and take longer to flower, and have a higher THC count.
+Sativas grow thin and tall take longer to flower, and have a higher THC count.
 Indicas generally grow shorter and bushier, have wider leaves, and have a higher CBD count and lower THC count.

 THC is the psychoactive chemical, while CBD is not, and possesses more therapeutic effects, hence its use in cannabis oil.
 Simply put, Sativas are regarded as more mental, psychedelic highs, while Indicas are regarded as more relaxing, body affective highs – often used for sleep or appetite.

-Sativa Strains Grown Outdoors in South Africa
+Top 3 Sativa Strains Grown Outdoors in South Africa

 Here are some of the Sativas you’ll most commonly find around South Africa.